deployKF/website/content/guides/platform/deploykf-gateway.md

         127.0.0.1 minio-api.deploykf.example.com
         127.0.0.1 minio-console.deploykf.example.com
         ```

+        If you have [configured a custom domain](#base-domain-and-ports), replace `deploykf.example.com` with your custom domain.

 ??? step "Step 2 - Port-Forward the Gateway"

     The `kubectl port-forward` command creates a private tunnel to the Kubernetes cluster.
     Run the following command on your __local machine__ to expose the `deploykf-gateway` Service on `127.0.0.1`:

     ```shell